 validator(options?): Route validation middleware (see below)inputSchema(conditional): Present if input schema is definedoutputSchema(conditional): Present if output schema is definedstream(conditional): Present if streaming is enabled

-Note: To call agents from other agents, import them directly: import otherAgent from '@agent/other'; otherAgent.run(input) (see Agent Communication).
+Note: To call agents from other agents, import them directly: import otherAgent from '@agent/other/agent'; otherAgent.run(input) (see Agent Communication).

 Agent Setup and Shutdown